Sign Up for Updates

 Keep Your Diet Resolutions Going All Year Long

 Suppose that those three changes you make in January cut out a total of 100 calories a day from your diet.
 That might not sound like a lot, but let’s say the same thing happens in February and March and April and May.
 Five months into the New Year, you’ve made a total of 15 small, sustainable changes to your eating habits, and you’re now saving 500 calories a day – enough to lose up to a pound a week.

 Think about what you’d like to work on first.
 Maybe you’d like to cut your fat or sugar intake.
 Maybe your portions are just too large, or your problem is that you don’t eat enough fruits or vegetables.
 Maybe you’re an emotional eater and you want to work on that.
 Then determine the three things you plan to do and get to work.

 Three Small Diet Changes a Month

 Let’s say you want to cut back on your sugar intake.
-Your diet resolutions for January might be:
+Your diet resolutions might be:

 Maybe this is the year to take a different approach to your diet resolutions.
 Make a few changes, give them a month to settle in, and then build on those changes month after month.
 True, this step-wise approach isn’t the complete diet overhaul that you may attempt every January (and abandon by February) – but what have you got to lose?